Integrity Is Everything

 The same choices are placed before us and it is up to us to decide which path we will follow.

-Many people choose the broad road that lead to destruction while very few people follow the narrow path to life.
+Many people choose the broad road that leads to destruction while very few people follow the narrow path to life.

 If you choose the pathway to evil the Lord will send you warning through His Word or servants, but He will not force you to surrender to Him.